 Hey guys!
 I am so excited to be guest posting today!
-Normally you will find me over on RADmomCOOLkid where my sister in law, Briton, and I lay down all of our favorite recipes, crafts, and thoughts on bein mamas!
+Normally you will find me over on RADmomCOOLkid where my sister in law, Briton, and I lay down all of our favorite recipes, crafts, and thoughts on being mamas!

 To give you a little bit of background on myself; I am a Utah native, born and raised.
-I have been married for just over 3 years and have a 2 year old daughter.
-I love anything out doors and I especially love all things latino.
-Yeah I know.
+I have been married for just over 3 years and have a 2-year-old daughter.
+I love anything outdoors and I especially love all things latino.
+Yeah, I know.
 That sounds weird.
 But, I lived in Argentina for 18 months and fell completely in love with the culture!
 It is so warm and friendly.
 I totally feel like an Argentine at heart.

 Here’s an example.
 Had the USA won the world cup, it would have been awesome.
 BUT… you would not have seen parties in the streets or the national anthem being sung from every window.
 It’s just not our style.
 However, if Argentina had won….
 I can guarantee you it would have been a huge party for days.
 And days.
 And days.
 I love that.